Mableton, Georgia: 1912–1916

+2023–present

 Transportation

-The East-West Connector, Mableton Parkway (SR 139), and Veterans' Memorial Highway (U.S. 78) are major roads that run through Mableton, with the latter two directly connecting to Atlanta.
-Veterans' Memorial Highway connects to Atlanta via Bankhead as the Donald Lee Hollowell Parkway, while Mableton Parkway connects via the Westview/West End neighborhoods as M.L.K.
-Jr. Drive and the Ralph David Abernathy Parkway.

-Nearby highways include the western segment of I-285 (about 6 mi away) and I-20 (about 5 mi away).

 The public-use, general aviation Fulton County Airport (Brown Field) is adjacent to Mableton's southeast border with Fulton County.
 It includes two runways and handles approximately 65,000 operations annually.

-Public transportation via bus is run by CobbLinc.

 Recreation

 Trails

 The Silver Comet Trail runs through Mableton.
 It is a 61.5 mile paved trail with a 2% grade, beginning in Smyrna and ending at the Georgia-Alabama state line near Cedartown, GA.

 Heritage Park is a smaller trail running along Nickajack Creek that ultimately connects to the Comet.
-A notable landmark includes the ruins of a woolen mill built in the 1860s.
+A notable landmark is the ruins of a woolen mill built in the 1860s.